Critical Care

 McMaster University

-Nikita Malhotra, MD, FRCPC
+Nikita Malhotra, MD, FRCPC (she/her/hers)

 McMaster University

-Maude Peretz, MD, FRCPC
+Maude Peretz-Larochelle, MD, FRCPC

 CARDIOLOGIST